-So, what is the position of an employer faced with employees who refuse to have the vaccination?
+However, what is the position of other employers (and care home operators in Wales) faced with employees who refuse to have the vaccination?

 Can an employer require employees to be vaccinated against Covid-19?